hicetnunc2000/objkt-swap/README.md

 MIT license
 `

-disclaimer: no forks or alternative services are endorsed or have any relationship to the present project unless stated otherwise.
+disclaimer: no forks or alternative services are endorsed or have any relation to the present project unless stated otherwise.